uOttawaDrone/drone-fall-2019/docs/logs/build_log_191122.md

    * Soldered the XT60 connector on to the power input cables
    * Made a washer out of heatshrink for better fastening for propellers
-   * Connected reciver to flight control
+    * Attempted to test for slip (inconclusive, check gif below).
    * Understanding of reciever inputs/outputs
    * Reciever input connections were installed